Last updated: March 13, 2019

-Step 2 – Click the Page Layout tab at the top of the window, then click the Page Borders icon in the Page Background section of the ribbon at the top of the window.
+Step 2 – Click the Page Layout tab at the top of the window (as mentioned above, you may need to click the Design tab in some newer versions of Word, then click the Page Borders icon in the Page Background section of the ribbon at the top of the window.
 If your Microsoft Word window size is reduced, then the icon may be eliminated and replaced with a Page Borders text option instead.
 Either way, clicking the Page Borders option will open a Borders and Shading pop-up window on top of the Microsoft Word window.

 Step 3 – Click the type of page borders for Microsoft Word option that you want to apply to your document from the selection at the left side of the window.
 The available options include Box, Shadow, 3-D and Custom.

 Step 4 – Click the Style, Color, Width and Art options from the center of the window.
 Note that there are a virtually limitless possibility of combinations that you can use to create page borders for Microsoft Word documents, so don’t settle for your first option.
 You should be able to find a combination of options that suits your needs.